GabrielleEaston/rails_from_scratch_101/README.md

 end
 ```

+We've nested posts inside of users so that our routes reflect the fact that posts belong to a user.
+The resulting urls will follow a format of `/users/:id/posts/:id`

 Save the file, go back to your terminal, and write `rails routes`.
 This will allow you to see all the routes your app now has available.
 On the right-most column, you'll see the controllers and actions for these routes.
 Let's set those up.

 ## Creating Controllers